JayWood/jw-wpcli-random-posts/README.md

 ## What this does NOT do
 Currently this CLI command does not support meta-data, mainly due to the amount of commands you would need to run for large sites.
 Still a great script if you need to generate some placeholder posts fast, especially with featured images and terms.

+## Installation
+Installing the random post generator is SUPER easy, for the latest and greatest, do the following:
+* `wp package install jaywood/jw-wpcli-random-posts:dev-master`

+If you'd like a specific version, say 1.1, it's this simple:
+* `wp package install jaywood/jw-wpcli-random-posts:1.1`

 ## Sample Commands

 ### Generate 50 posts, no feature image: